Cabochons

 YES

 Cabochon 10 Royal Sahara jasper, Sudan, Africa This is some really special jasper and not many people I know have even seen it before.
 This is a huge freeform, would make an incredible wire wrapped or Bolo style necklace.
+50% off sale price appears when you add it to your Paypal cart!
 38 x 48 oval

 YES